Primary Advisor/Dissertation Chair

 Case Study, Survey

 Florente, Irene Lin, "How Movie Dubbing Can Help Native Chinese Speakers’ English Pronunciation" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4099.